 The disc diffusion method is carried out to evaluate the antimicrobial activity of saponins extracted from P. argentea and S. marginata [17].
 Suspensions prepared from overnight cultures of each microorganism were uniformly spread on a Mueller Hinton Agar (MHA) for bacteria and Sabouraud Dextrose Agar (DSA) for yeasts.
-Sterile paper discs (6mm in diameter) impregnated with 20 μl of saponins extracts corresponding to 6 mg/disc of saponis extracts, were placed on the surface of each inoculated agar plates.
-Plates were placed at 4 °C for 4 h and incubated for 24 h at 37 °C for bacteria strains and 28 °C for candida strains.
+Sterile paper discs (6mm in diameter) impregnated with 20 $\mu$ l of saponins extracts corresponding to 6 mg/disc of saponins extracts, were placed on the surface of each inoculated agar plates.
+Plates were placed at 4 °C for 4 h and incubated for 24 h at 37 °C for bacteria strains and 28 °C for Candida strains.
 After incubation, the diameters of inhibition zones were measured in millimeter.
-Disc impregnated with sterile distilled water served as negative control and disc impregnated with antibiotics (Ciprofloxacin 5 μg/disc, Kanamycin 30 μg/disc, and Cefixim 10 μg/disc and Fluconazol 40 μg/disc) served as positive control.
+Disc impregnated with sterile distilled water served as negative control and disc impregnated with antibiotics (Ciprofloxacin 5 $\mu$ g/disc, Kanamycin 30 $\mu$ g/disc, and Cefixim 10 $\mu$ g/disc and Fluconazol 40 $\mu$ g/disc) served as positive control.
 Each essay was performed in triplicates.

 2.3.2.
-Determination of the Minumun Impibitory Concentration
+Determination of the Minimun Inhibitory Concentration

 MIC assay of saponin extracts were assessed using micro-well dilution method [18].
-Two-fold serial dilutions of saponin extracts were prepared in sterile distilled water.
+Two-fold serial dilutions of saponin extracts ranging from 1mg/ml to 128 mg/ml were prepared in sterile distilled water.
 Then, Three to four colonies of overnight cultures of each microorganism was inoculated into 5 ml of sterile nutrient broth and incubated for 3 to 5 h.
-50 μl of this suspension was diluted in twice concentrated Mueller-Hinton Broth (MHB) for bacteria and Sabouraud dextrose broth (SDB) for yeasts to adjusted the culture to 106 CFU/ml for bacteria and 1-2 × 103 cells/ml for candida.
+50 μl of this suspension was diluted in twice concentrated Mueller-Hinton Broth (MHB) for bacteria and Sabouraud dextrose broth (SDB) for yeasts to adjusted the culture to 10° CFU/ml for bacteria and $1-2 \times 10^3$ cells/ml for candida.
 Microwells containing 100 μl of saponin dilution were, separately, inoculated with 100 μl of bacterial or yeasts suspensions initially prepared.
 The inoculated microplates were incubated at 37 °C for 18-24 h.
-The MIC was defined as the lowest concentration of essential oil inhibiting visible growth of the tested strains.
 The minimum inhibitory concentration (MIC) was defined as the lowest concentration of saponins extracts inhibiting visible growth of the tested strains.
 The Minimum bactericidal concentration (MBC) and minimal fungicidal concentration (MFC) were determined by sub-culturing 10 μl of the MIC test solutions on nutrient agar plate for bacteria or PDA for yeasts and the plates were incubated in the same conditions.
 The MBC and MFC were defined as the lowest bactericidal and fungicidal concentration.
 Ciprofloxacin cefexime, kanamycine and fluconazol were served as conventional antibiotics.
 All tests were performed in duplicate and repeated three times at least and the results were averaged.